M7Tro/comp2011/postMidterm/thirteenPointer.md

 On Stackoverflow, people actually say to not use pointers unless  there is nothing else you can use.

 You can also use pointers with instead of arrays in a strange way like this: char* = "Hello world"; It is a pointer that points to a string literal.

+From a YouTube video on the importance of learnign pointers:

+    Pointers are one of the most difficult subjects in programming.

+    Why would you need to see what is located at the memory address of a variable, if you already have the variable at this address?
+Can't you just look at the variable?

+    Think about the binary number system.
+You need to understand it to know how ASCII encoding works.

+    Same with pointers.
+If you know pointers, you would be able to create programs that you otherwise would not be able to write.

+    If you are reading this on a monitor, it updates itself probably 60 times per second.

+    Every time the monitor redraws itself, a pointer it scannign through the video memory and replaces it with video data.
+This is what makes the screen change.
+Pointers are almost always involved in software that requries change/refresh/redraw of a screen.

+    Some data structures require a pointer.
+Pointers are the only way to see and understand data that is greater than a few bytes in size.

+    Pointers let you read and manipulate data in memory which is larger and more complex than a simple data type.

+    When should you NOT use pointers?

+A pointer can point to objects of basic types, objects of user-defined types, another pointer or even a funciton.

+Again, what is the difference between the pointer and a reference variable?

+To print the address of a variable use the ampersand & symbol.